Exhibition Sales Training – Top question from Google

 - Special Offers – what is the “show offer” and why is this offer a great deal for your customers.

 - Rapport – people buy from people they like.
-Does your team have the skills to rapidly engage strangers walking part your stand and build rapport with them?
+Does your sales team have the skills to rapidly engage strangers walking part your stand and build rapport with them?

-- No selling – yes no selling because, the harder your team try and sell the more resistant they will get.
-Nobody likes being sold to so does your team have the consultative selling skills required to get your exhibition buyer to want to buy?
+- No selling – yes no selling because, the harder your sales team try and sell the more resistant they will get.
+Nobody likes being sold to so does your sales team have the consultative selling skills required to get your exhibition buyer to want to buy?

 3. What are the types of Exhibition?